DerwenAI/kglab/docs/learn.md

 ### Concepts

-> Provide explanations that introduce concepts, exploring the theory and processes behind their usage.
+> Provide explanations that introduce concepts, exploring the theory and processes behind their usage, to broaden the documentation’s coverage of important topics.

 <img src="../assets/nouns/concepts.png" alt="concept by Nithinan Tatah from the Noun Project" />